-Some children will receive extra support in school from our Speech and Language technician, Miss Berry.
+Some children will receive extra support in school from one of our trained teaching assistants.

-Our Communication Champions (and those based in other Norwich schools) can deliver basic training, designed by The Communication Trust, to other schools and settings in Norfolk.
-We are also happy to discuss any aspect of our work with those who are interested.
+Our Communication Champions can deliver basic training, designed by The Communication Trust and provide access to an online training package.
+We are happy to discuss any aspect of our work with those who are interested.
 Please contact the school – 01603 425186 or email .

 Other schools and settings are also very welcome to join the North Norwich Communication Hub (NNCH) network.
 Please read our Newsletter to find out more.